billwuhao/ComfyUI_OneButtonPrompt/README.md

 - human_pose → pose: Any subject can set pose.
 Please promptly change the file name `human_pose` to `pose`.

 - Add 4 `add_` files to record the good prompt words I have found.
-You can also share your prompt words and submit an RP.
+You can also share your prompt words and submit an PR.

 - Add `None` to `subject` to make it optional, so that custom subject can be fixed in `lora_trigger_or_prefix` to generate images under the same subject and win prizes.